On shrinking targets and self-returning points: Main results

 \subsection{Dichotomy results on the measure of $\Rio$ for some linear maps}

-For some linear maps we are able to prove an exact dichotomy for when $\Rio$ is of zero and full measure. \begin{maintheorem} Let $X = \mathbbm{T}^d = [0,1]^d$, $T(x)= A x \mod 1$, where $A$ is an integer matrix such that no eigenvalue is a root of unity.
-Let $\mu$ denote the Lebesgue measure on $x$ and let $r_n$ be a sequence of non-negative numbers.
+For some linear maps we are able to prove an exact dichotomy for when $\Rio$ is of zero and full measure.

+\begin{maintheorem} Let $X = \mathbbm{T}^d = [0,1]^d$, $T(x)= A x \mod 1$, where $A$ is an integer matrix such that no eigenvalue is a root of unity.
+Let $\mu$ denote the Lebesgue measure on $X$ and let $r_n$ be a sequence of non-negative numbers.
 Then

 Moreover, if all eigenvalues of $A$ are outside the unit circle, then

 \end{maintheorem}